Trade Promotion ROI

 Trade Promotion Optimization (TPO) represents a strategic shift from traditional ‘spray and pray’ methods to data-driven precision.
 It involves the strategic analysis, planning, execution, and evaluation of promotional activities backed by comprehensive data analytics.

-On the other hand, TPO refers to the planning of future promo activities based on the relevant historical data.
-The same personnel can carry out both the processes but it is important to distinguish between the two.
-TPO utilizes diverse data sets derived from historical sales data, market trends, consumer behavior and competitive analysis to predict outcomes and optimize spending.
+On the other hand, TPO refers to planning future promotional activities based on relevant historical data.
+The same personnel can carry out both processes, but it is important to distinguish between the two.
+TPO uses diverse datasets from historical sales, market trends, consumer behavior, and competitive analysis to predict outcomes and optimize spending.

 By embracing TPO, businesses can ensure that promotions are not just costs but powerful investments toward enhanced visibility and profitability.